What Is Ansible and How Do You Use It?

 While Tower was the standard framework for some time, it’s been replaced by the automation controller in Ansible Automation Platform 2, which you can access directly from Ansible’s website.

 Thankfully, Ansible uses a simple language called YAML, making learning easy.
-YAML approaches plain English and is easily readable for most people.
+YAML is a human-readable data-serialization language.